Indian milkman's son chases dream in greener pastures

 “Gary Player, Seve Ballesteros, Tiger Woods, Louis Oosthuizen...I’d try their swing and see if it works for me.”

-His name featured regularly enough in local tournaments to interest the Golf Foundation, run by former Asian Games gold medalist Amit Luthra.
+His name featured regularly enough in local tournaments to interest the Golf Foundation, run by former Asian Games gold medallist Amit Luthra.

 Promised free education and free practice at the Delhi Golf Club, the Jaglans, a family boasting a number of elite wrestlers, sold off dairy cattle and moved to Delhi to help their son pursue his dream.